Oracle Refuses To Accept Android's 'Fair Use' Verdict, Files Appeal

 As was seen in the film, A Few Good Men, "I vigorously protest!" is treated as contempt of the court.
 Granted, it's just a movie.

 A bad sign for Oracle futures?
-(Score:2)
+(Score:3)

 The story at the time was that Oracle only paid so much for Sun because it thought that by hammering on Google for Android with Java licensing claims it could force Google into a patent cross-licensing deal for its distributed database patents, which Oracle needed to scale.

 Does this mean, then, that Oracle is still having trouble scaling?
 It suggests to me that Oracle would be a bad choice at this point for web-scale development.
-I honestly would have predicted that they would have their own solutions in
+I honestly would have predicted that they would have their own solutions in place by now.